lowrycito/handbook/pages/study-manual-general-handbook-11-young-women.md

 A class member or adult leader then leads gospel instruction.
 Class presidencies counsel with adult leaders about who should teach.
-Meeting outlines are found in Come, Follow Me—For Aaronic Priesthood Quorums and Young Women Classes (see ComeFollowMe.ChurchofJesusChrist.org).
+Meeting outlines are found in Come, Follow Me.
 Meetings should end with a prayer.

 If a ward has more than one Young Women class, they meet separately.
 However, they may meet together when there is a special need.
 Young women and young men